wanqian-chen/Project1-Wanqian/README.md

 This project can calculate the statistics of a given array of numbers.
 The statistics include the mean, median, mode, and standard deviation.
 Also, it can calculate the chi-square of the given array of numbers.

+It can be done by using in-line commands.

-I deployed this project on https://iesjijhu3j.us-east-1.awsapprunner.com/.
+Also, I deployed this project on https://iesjijhu3j.us-east-1.awsapprunner.com/.
 You can use this link to test the project.

 Feel free to check them!